 Call for Abstract

-6th International Congress on Emergency and Trauma Nursing, will be organized around the theme “Exploring the Possibilities in Emergency and Trauma Nursing”
+7th International Congress on Emergency and Trauma Nursing, will be organized around the theme “Taking Action at Emergency Situations of Patients for their secure life”

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Trauma and critical care is an essential aspect of medical treatment.
 Immense care, attention, authentic decision making skills is required in such conditions.
 Journal of Trauma and Critical Care would like to provide the research and academic community proceedings with critical medical issues associate trauma, critical care and emergency medicine.
 This is a prevised open access journal dedicated to disseminate valuable scientific information in relation to the above mentioned subject category.
 Articles from the elite academic community assign novel information are welcome in the form of a research, review articles, case reports, short communication, Editorial etc.

 - Track 1-10Clinical Decisions Guides and Critical Care Rules